bencorrado/bluez-bencorrado/docs/install-bluez.md

 # Snap installation

-The *bluez* snap can be installed as any other snap on Ubuntu Core, type:
+Install the *bluez* snap via:

 ```
-kzapalowicz@core16:~$ snap install bluez
+$ snap install bluez
 ```

-Now you should see that the snap is being downloaded and installed.
-Finally you will be informed that the snap has been installed and your screen should look
+Observe that the snap is being downloaded and installed.
+Observe that the snap has been installed should look like:
-like:

 ```
 $ snap install bluez
 bluez 5.37-2 from 'canonical' installed
 ```

-The naming scheme for *bluez* snap includes the current BlueZ version being packaged in the snap (5.37 in this case) and the revision of the snap itself (2nd in this case).
+The naming scheme for the *bluez* snap includes the current BlueZ version being packaged in the snap (5.37 in this case) and the revision of the snap itself (2nd in this case).
 Whenever the snap is updated but still provides BlueZ version 5.37 the last digit will be incremented.

-The above output informs the the BlueZ 5.37 has been installed on the Ubuntu Core.
-This effect is analogical to typing
+The above output informs that BlueZ 5.37 has been installed on the system.
+This effect is equivalent to typing

 ```
-$ sudo apt-get install bluez
+$ sudo apt install bluez
 ```

 on a classic Ubuntu flavor that you run on your desktop or laptop computer.